Culture of Azerbaijan

-The culture of Azerbaijan (Azərbaycan mədəniyyəti) combines a diverse and heterogeneous set of elements which developed under the influence of Turkic, Iranic and Caucasian cultures.
-The country has a unique cuisine, literature, folk art, and music.
+The culture of Azerbaijan (Azərbaycan mədəniyyəti) combines a diverse and heterogeneous set of elements which developed under the influence of Iranic, Turkic and Caucasian cultures.
+Azerbaijani culture includes its cuisine, literature, folk art, architecture and music.

 History

 Azerbaijan is the modern name of a historic, geographic region on the border of Eastern Europe and Western Asia, formerly known as Aran (or Ardan) by Persian empires and Albania by the Greeks.
 It is bounded by the Caspian Sea on the east, Dagestan on the north, Georgia on the northwest, Armenia and Turkey on the southwest, and Iran on the south.
 Although Azerbaijan is home to a number of ethnic groups, ten million people are Azerbaijanis.

 The heritage, culture, and civilization of Azerbaijan have ancient and modern roots.
 Its people are believed to be descendants of ancient peoples who include indigenous Caucasian Albanian tribes, such as the Scythians and Alans, and the later Oghuz Turks.